 Health Indicator Report of Diabetes (Diagnosed) Prevalence

-Diabetes and its frequent precursor, prediabetes, are conditions on a continuum marked by high levels of blood glucose (blood sugar) due to defects in insulin production, insulin action, or both.
+Diabetes and prediabetes are conditions on a continuum marked by blood glucose (blood sugar) levels that are higher than normal due to defects in insulin production, insulin action, or both.
 Insulin is a hormone needed to absorb and use glucose as fuel for the body's cells.
 Diabetes can lower life expectancy and increase the risk of heart disease.
 It is the leading cause of kidney failure, lower limb amputation, and adult-onset blindness.
 People with prediabetes have blood glucose levels higher than normal, but not high enough to be diagnosed as diabetes.
 They're more likely to develop diabetes, heart disease, and stroke.
-The Centers for Disease Control and Prevention estimate that 1 of 3 U.S. adults had prediabetes in 2012.
 Diabetes and its complications can often be prevented or delayed.
 People who are diagnosed with diabetes or prediabetes need to learn about their condition and build the skills and confidence necessary to successfully take care of themselves, with the help of their health care team and community resources.
 About one-quarter of people with diabetes don't know they have it, and most people with prediabetes don't know they have it.
 Unfortunately, people who are undiagnosed can't take steps to manage their condition.
 Data in this Profile are only about diagnosed diabetes prevalence.

 NotesAge-adjusted to U.S. 2000 population (except for rates by age group).
 The estimates are adjusted by several weighting factors which adjust for probability of selection of the given survey respondent and for demographic differences between the sample and the adult population of New Mexico.
 Diabetes prevalence for New Mexico and the U.S. is a weighted percent, age-adjusted to the 2000 U.S. Census population.
 Estimates for 2011 and forward should not be compared to earlier years (please refer to Data Interpretation Issues, below).
 The break shown between 2010 and 2011 denotes that the data before 2011 and the data from 2011 onward are not directly comparable.
 Starting in 2011, CDC BRFSS included cell phones and used a different weighting method than in previous years; data from 2011 and years forward will be comparable.
 Nationally, nearly one-quarter of people with diabetes are unaware of the condition (National Diabetes Statistics Report, 2017), never having been diagnosed.
 The rates shown here are under-estimates of diabetes prevalence because these include only those who have been diagnosed with diabetes.